 We currently have a team who work with rough sleepers in the city.
 Our drive to help the homeless has resulted in 27 rough sleepers swapping the streets for a better life since April 2016.

 The Housing Needs department has co-ordinated this help with the SaferPeterborough Prevention and Enforcement Service and other partner agencies.

 If you know of someone sleeping rough please notify us using the rough sleeper referral form.

 Everyone who finds themselves homeless has an offer of accommodation from the council and this innovative approach is succeeding in changing people’s lives for the better; people like Chris and Thomas.

 Good practice guidance from the Department for Communities and Local government recommends that local authorities has emergency provisions in place to prevent loss of life of rough sleepers in severe weather conditions.

 We work with local charities to ensure that shelter is available to all known rough sleepers in the city when it is forecast that the overnight temperature will be zero celsius or below for three consecutive nights.

-One of our officers will discuss your housing situation and the possible options available to you.
-They will want to know details such as, why are you being asked to leave your current address; do you have anywhere else you can live?
-They will try and assist you with any benefits or arrears issues you have, give you landlord/tenant advice, negotiate with your landlord and look into how you can access alternative accommodation if necessary.
+They will try and help you with any benefits or arrears issues you have, negotiate with your landlord and look into how you can access alternative accommodation if necessary.

 The same criteria is used as for the eligibility for the housing register, any priority need or local connection will also be taken into consideration.